odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

   countries including Ireland, Canada, Australia, and New Zealand) where costs of good sold are reported when products are sold/delivered.
-* European accounting where expenses are accounted at the supplier bill.
+* European accounting where expenses are accounted at the vendor invoice.
 * Storno accounting (Italy) where refund invoices have negative credit/debit instead of a reverting the original journal items.